-- The output control dial of the equipment does not function when a remote controller is connected. - If the remote controller is disconnected from the remote control connector while welding, the equipment output control dial becomes functional, possibly resulting in an increase or decrease in weld current. - Do not connect the remote controller plug to the receptacle of an extension cord (cord reel) that is connected to AC power source.
-Improper connection causes the caution lamp of the remote controller to light up indicating a fault. - Do not connect the receptacle of an extension cord (cord reel) used for the remote control to any other device besides the remote controller. - Set the breaker to "ON" if the cord reel is equipped with one.
+- Do not connect the remote controller plug to the receptacle of an extension cord that is connected to AC power source.
+Improper connection causes the caution lamp of the remote controller to light up indicating a fault. - Do not connect the receptacle of an extension cord used for the remote control to any other device besides the remote controller. - Set the breaker to "ON" if the cord reel is equipped with one.

-5-4.
+5-5.
 Meter

-The equipment includes a meter that provides digital display of weld current, voltage of 1-phase generated output and operating time.
+The equipment includes a DC meter that provides digital display of both weld current and voltage, and an AC meter that provides digital display of voltage, current and frequency of single phase 110/115V generated output.